-Image 2 - Stone mosaic with a permeable fill Image 3 - Bricks with sand support a permeable material system.
+Image 2 - Stone mosaic with a permeable fill Image 3 - Bricks with sand support a between the stones.

 Image 4 - Textured Concrete to promote traction.
 Image 5 - Decorative tile mosaic

 Image 6 - Diagram showing the sections of the sidewalk and their average dimensions